BunyodbekNasriddinov/BunyodbekNasriddinov/README.md

 ### How to reach me: <a href="nasriddinoffbunyodbek@gmail.com">nasriddinoffbunyodbek@gmail.com</a>

-- 🔭 I’m currently learning on JavaScript;
+- 🔭 I’m currently learning on React;
-- 💬 Ask me about Html, Css, Scss, BS5, Tailwindcss
+- 💬 Ask me about Html, Css, Scss, BS5, Tailwindcss, JavaScript

 ##